University of the East: History

 The economic crisis and recession that hit the Philippines in the 1980s did not spare UE.
 The devaluation of the peso, rising inflation, the high cost of wages, coupled with faculty, personnel and student strikes affected UE.
 Enrollment declined.
 This period intensified into a crisis that almost led to the school's being sold to a foreign religious group.
 Financial trouble and academic decline continued to burden UE throughout the 1980s.
 For a brief period in 1984, a controlling interest in the university was held by an entity of Maharishi Mahesh Yogi's Transcendental Meditation movement.
 Students boycotted classes and held protests against the takeover, and in short time control was returned to stakeholders.

 Dr. Isidro D. Cariño, who became UE president in 1984, began applying measures that included personnel reduction, cost-cutting measures, and renting out school premises and facilities on short- and long-term leases.
 UE began offering a ladderized curriculum, a special course for executives, programs from the Institute for Computer Studies and Systems, and scholarships for accounting and engineering students.
 The lease of facilities enabled UE to hold back tuition fee increases in 1986–1987 and 1987–1988.

-When Cariño was appointed Secretary of Education in 1990, Panfilo O. Domingo, former president of Philippine National Bank, took over as chairman of the board of trustees and became chief executive officer and acting president of the university.
+When Cariño was appointed Secretary of Education, Culture and Sports in 1990, Panfilo O. Domingo, former president of Philippine National Bank, took over as chairman of the board of trustees and became chief executive officer and acting president of the university.

 Domingo immediately worked to cure the financial ills of the university by retiring its short-term debts and instituting fiscal and operational reforms.
 Within five years, the university's loans were substantially reduced and the long-accumulated operating deficit was eliminated from the books.
 At the same time, Domingo began a massive rehabilitation of UE's infrastructure and academics.

 Lucio C. Tan heavily invested in education, buying the university in 1990.
 In 1992, former Treasurer of the Philippines Rosalina S. Cajucom became UE President.
 After she retired in mid-1995, Domingo reassumed the presidency until the appointment of Dr. Josefina R. Cortes to the position in 1997.
 She was succeeded by Mr. Baltazar N. Endriga following her 2003 retirement.